 But ultimately, it was the kind, unwavering support of a spiritual teacher and my embrace of bellydance in my 20’s that gave me the confidence to call myself a “dancer” and the dance vocabulary and style to help me find my voice as a performer and dance instructor.
 It allowed me to feel my strength and begin to heal as a woman.

 I continue to further my studies and am always exploring creative movement, my “studio time”.
-In the past few years, I have re-ignited a long-buried fascination and intuitive connection with modern dance.
-I’m exploring modern and contemporary dance with Jessica Lockhart as an added layer to the fusion of styles that feel so natural to me.
-I also have the honor of studying and performing “Entertainment Hula” and other Polynesian dances with Victoria Boucher who is sharing her Samoan family tradition.
+In the past few years, I have re-ignited a long-buried fascination and intuitive connection with modern dance with Jessica Lockhart in Portland, Maine as an added layer to the fusion of styles that feel so natural to me.
+I also had the honor there of studying and performing “Entertainment Hula” and other Polynesian dances with Victoria Boucher who shares her Samoan family tradition.

-My deep passion is to plant myself in the studio to practice (which includes beautiful spots in nature), experiment with movement exploring my individual style, create dance and fitness routines to teach, and choreograph for performance.
+My deep passion is to plant myself in the studio to practice (in beautiful spots in nature as often as possible), experiment with movement exploring my individual style, create dance and fitness routines to teach, and choreograph for performance.
 Hours can go by like minutes and it feels like there’s never enough time to drink from this well of creative expression.

-I feel very blessed to live in such a vibrant and dynamic but manageable city brimming with creativity and a loving, supportive community of fascinating individuals and collectives, most certainly including our dynamic, beautiful dancers, teachers, and the fantastic musicians that accompany and inspire them!
+I feel very blessed to live in such a vibrant and dynamic city brimming with creativity and a loving, supportive community of fascinating individuals and collectives.
+I would like to see the streets, sidewalks, parks, and beaches lined with people dancing and living in joy, love, and freedom.